audriellestaples/instagram-followers-books-social-circle/README.md

 #Project Title
-  - Explorig my Instagram Followers' Reading Preferences and Their Following
+  - Exploring my Instagram Followers' Reading Preferences and Their Following

 #Instalation
   - Download the file from the RAW data link or access my rpubs link: http://rpubs.com/audrielle_staples/1196140